 Great Orme Country Park

-The Great Orme Country Park holds much for the walker or tram enthusiast.
-You can take a tram to the top, from the town, to explore the area and see the sights.
+The Great Orme Country Park offers much for the walker or tram enthusiast.
+From the town, you can take a tram to the top to explore the area and see the sights.

-Once you’ve explored the Country Park, there is the town to enjoy, with its wide esplanade, restaurants and cafes to satisfy your hunger.
+Once you’ve explored the Country Park, you can enjoy the town, with its wide esplanade, restaurants, and cafes to satisfy your hunger.

 You could also go on a hunt to find the characters from Alice in Wonderland scattered about the town.